Corentin-Julienne/Born2BeRoot/README.md

 ## 🗣️ About
 ---
 <br>
 The Project Born2BeRoot of School 42 is aimed to teach some bases of system administration.
-More specifically, the goal is to setup a Virtual Machine (VM) with a Linux OS (Debian Latest or CentOS). <br>
+More specifically, the goal is to setup a Virtual Machine (VM) with a Linux OS (Debian Latest or CentOS). <br> <br>

 More information can be found in the PDF.
 <br>